robertoalonsotrillo/_Demiurge_/README.md

 ### 2. Query and Playback engines

-The query and playback engines follow the following process:
+This is the workflow of the query and playback engines, which will translate:

 1. The prediction database will be processed into **descriptor input (descriptor database II)** for the descriptor model, and the descriptor model will *predict the subsequent descriptors* based on the input.
 2. The audio database will be processed into **descriptor database I** that each descriptor will have *ID reference* back to the audio segment.